The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 Is it better to straighten curly hair wet or dry?

-Unless the styler is specifically designed with this function in mind (like the ghd Duet Style) you should never straighten your hair when it’s wet.
+Unless a styler is specifically designed to be used on wet hair (like the ghd Duet Style) you should never straighten your hair when it’s wet.
 “Never, ever dry your hair with a straightener,” Reed stresses.
 “Always dry it first.”
-Not only does straightening wet hair risk damaging your tool (not ideal when the best hair straighteners are a bigger investment), but your hair health will be compromised, too.
+Not only does doing so risk damaging your tool (not ideal when the best hair straighteners are a big investment), your hair health will be compromised, too.

 “Straighteners apply heat directly to the hair at a high temperature,” says Burnett.
 “When your hair is wet and at its most fragile, it can quickly be heated to scorching temperatures.
 This results in burnt or even broken hair.”
 By drying the hair first, you can also stretch and smooth it out somewhat a brush, which will mean your straighteners won’t have to work quite so hard afterwards.